tdurouchoux/dsview_vault/topics/Concept/Complexity Theory.md

 type: Concept
 ---

-A field of study in computer science that aims to determine the fastest algorithms for solving computational problems, which can be informed by the discoveries made by AlphaTensor.
+A field of study in computer science that focuses on classifying computational problems based on their inherent difficulty and the resources required to solve them.